 When applying for a job – it is usually a good idea to send a cover letter along with your CV.
-Tailor the letter to the actual job you are applying for.
+You should tailor the cover letter to the actual job you are applying for.

-A Cover letter for a job application should contain the following …
+A typical Cover letter for a job application should contain the following …

 Your Name and Address